influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.2/query_language/math_operators.md

 ### Bitwise And

-You can use this operator with any non-negative integers, whether they are fields or constants.
+You can use this operator with any integers or booleans, whether they are fields or constants.
-It does not work with non-integer datatypes.
+It does not work with float or string datatypes, and you cannot mix integers and booleans.
-If either side of the expression is negative then it will return zero.

 ```sql
 SELECT "A" & 255 FROM "bitfields"